YannickVa/mlops_project/report/README.md

+# Report MLOps Project - Yannick Vanneste

 ## 1. Introduction
 The primary objective of this project is to demonstrate a comprehensive, end-to-end Machine Learning Operations (MLOps) workflow.
-The project moves beyond the theoretical construction of a model to address the practical challenges of its entire lifecycle: automated training, robust deployment, and continuous integration and delivery.
+The project moves beyond the theoretical construction of a model to address the practical challenges of its entire lifecycle: automated training, robust deployment, and continuous integration and development.

 ### 1.1 The Machine Learning Use Case
 The underlying machine learning task is a binary classification problem focused on predicting customer damage incidence.
 This is part of a project I did for the course 'Machine Learning'.
 The model is a Support Vector Classifier (SVC) trained on a pre-processed tabular dataset (train_cleaned.csv).
 The training process, encapsulated in a reusable Python script (ml/train.py), includes essential preprocessing steps such as data shuffling, feature scaling using StandardScaler, and handling class imbalance with the Synthetic Minority Over-sampling Technique (SMOTE).
 The final trained artifacts are the SVC model and the scaler, saved as .joblib files.

 ### 1.2 MLOps Objectives
 This project implements a full MLOps pipeline designed to automate and manage the model's lifecycle, directly addressing the core tasks of the assignment:
-Task 1: Cloud-Based Training: To establish a repeatable and scalable training process within a cloud environment using Azure Machine Learning services.
+* Task 1: Cloud-Based Training: To establish a repeatable and scalable training process within a cloud environment using Azure Machine Learning services.
-Task 2: Containerized Deployment: To deploy the trained model as a production-ready, multi-service application on a Kubernetes cluster, featuring a distinct API backend and a user-facing web frontend.
+* Task 2: Containerized Deployment: To deploy the trained model as a production-ready, multi-service application on a Kubernetes cluster, featuring a distinct API backend and a user-facing web frontend.
-Task 3: CI/CD Automation: To create automated workflows using GitHub Actions that handle the retraining of the model and the redeployment of the application in response to changes in code or data, minimizing manual intervention.
+* Task 3: CI/CD Automation: To create automated workflows using GitHub Actions that handle the retraining of the model and the redeployment of the application in response to changes in code or data, minimizing manual intervention.

 ## 2. System Architecture
 The project is implemented as a cohesive system with distinct components responsible for training, serving, and automation.
-The overall architecture, depicted in Figure 1, illustrates the flow of data and actions across the entire MLOps lifecycle.
+The overall architecture illustrates the flow of data and actions across the entire MLOps lifecycle.
 The system is designed around a central Git repository, which serves as the single source of truth for application code, infrastructure definitions, and the versioned model artifact itself.

-*Figure 1: High-Level MLOps System Architecture*

 The architecture is composed of three primary operational loops: